dxlliv/planner/docs/index.md

 actionLink: /getting-started
 features:
   - title: 🧁 Preview your grid
-    details: Plan your Instagram posts to preview what your profile grid will look like
+    details: "Plan your Instagram posts to preview what your profile grid will look like"
-  - title: 📱 Media support
+  - title: 📱 Media support (wip)
-    details: "You can preview all kind of media: images, videos, albums and reels"
+    details: "You can preview all kind of media: images, videos, reels and albums"
-  - title: 📐 Extra tools
+  - title: 📐 Extra tools (wip)
-    details: These tools will help you with color consistency and media alignment
+    details: "These tools will help you with color consistency and media alignment"
     footer: MIT Licensed
     description: Plan your Instagram posts to preview what your profile grid will look like
     meta: